vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/adjustments.rst

          If you want to fully work with barcodes, you can download the sheet *Commands for Inventory*.

-Once you have clicked on *Inventory Adjustments*, Odoo will automatically create one.
+Once you have clicked on *Inventory Adjustments*, Leansoft will automatically create one.
 Note that, if you work with multi-location, you first need to specify in which location the inventory adjustment takes place.